Pupin Hall: Features

 The Rutherfurd Observatory is on top of Pupin.
 The Astronomy Department hosts bi-monthly Public Observing Nights, and serves the Tri-State area in hosting people interested in observing with an optical telescope.

 The Center for Theoretical Physics, which opened in 2016, is on the ninth floor of Pupin and offers a modern office space covered in blackboards.
 As Brian Greene put it, "the center space is designed to encourage interactions among faculty and students.”

+The bust of Mihajlo Pupin is displayed near the main entrance.
+It is the artwork of Ivan Meštrović from the early 20th century, made as a personal gift from the sculptor to Pupin.